sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 In addition to sharing source code, ESDC should consider joining open-source programme boards and committees, devise systematic methods for targeted funding, work to improve security and find ways to help critical open-source projects become self-sustainable.

-The GC [Guide for Contributing to OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-contributing-to-open-source-software.html) provides recomendations how to: verify OSS licence; verify contributing process and policies; additional approvals; contribute to the project; contribute through professional services; publish contributions regardless of upstream acceptance.
+The GC [Guide for Contributing to OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-contributing-to-open-source-software.html) provides recommendations how to: verify OSS licence; verify contributing process and policies; additional approvals; contribute to the project; contribute through professional services; publish contributions regardless of upstream acceptance.

 ### Secure